MAC3535/PupMotivation/README.md

 Final Thoughts

-This project was a good dive into handle mutiple network calls.
+This project was a good dive into handling mutiple network calls.